The Aircraft Owners and Pilots Association, a not-for-profit organization dedicated to general aviation, was incorporated on May 15, 1939.

 The late 1940s were also when AOPA assumed a major role in legislative lobbying.
 To help members of Congress understand general aviation, Hartranft pushed for formation of the Congressional Flying Club, which still exists.
 He persuaded manufacturers to donate aircraft and volunteers to teach both ground school and flight.

 Also in 1948, Hartranft hired the legendary Max Karant, formerly managing editor of Flying magazine, to serve as assistant general manager of AOPA and editorial director for AOPA Pilot magazine.
 During the next three decades, the team of Hartranft and Karant would set a leadership style that would quadruple AOPA membership from 50,000 to more than 200,000 by the mid-1970s.

 As the 1950s rolled around, AOPA found itself in a leadership role whenever general aviation was threatened.
 Several midair collisions between airliners and general aviation aircraft led to a vigorous debate over a proposal by the Air Line Pilots Association (ALPA) to ban general aviation from any airport used by air carriers.
 Partly as a result of this battle, the "party-line" unicom — a term invented by Hartranft and Karant — was brought into being to help pilots know of each other's presence.

-AOPA created the AOPA Air Safety Foundation in 1950, and within 10 years there would be thousands of pilots who took advantage of the "180-degree" rating that provided basic instrument instruction for non-instrument-rated pilots.
-The AOPA Air Safety Foundation has gone on to become the world's largest and most effective nonprofit organization devoted solely to general aviation safety.
+AOPA created the AOPA Foundation in 1950, and within 10 years there would be thousands of pilots who took advantage of the "180-degree" rating that provided basic instrument instruction for noninstrument-rated pilots.
+The AOPA Foundation would later come to be known as the AOPA Air Safety Foundation.
+Today, it’s known as the AOPA Air Safety Institute, the world’s largest and most effective organization devoted solely to general aviation safety.